ianbm/ianbm.github.io/essays/unknowingly-using-design-patterns.md

 So what is a design pattern?
 It's a reusable solution to recurring problems in software design.
 It's sort of like a template.
 These are especially helpful for new programmers.

-## Did I really just do that?
+## Deja Vu
 The first thing that came to mind when I learned about design patterns is our final project for ICS 314 which involves creating a functional application using what we learned throughout the semester.
 Our final project used a template that was provided by the professor.
 This was especially helpful for me because there were concepts like prototypes and routers, which were all new to me and a bit confusing at first.
 Now, if we break it down even further, we can see some of the design patterns that we used for the project.
-Keep in mind that most of the code was done without know what a design pattern is.
+Keep in mind that most of the code was done without knowing what a design pattern is.
 You can view the final project on [GitHub](https://github.com/surf-connect/surf-connect).
 Here are some examples of design patterns we used in the final project:

 ### Observer (Publish-Subscribe)
 This design pattern helps software designers display only certain data pieces of data to the users.
 Our final project has a user page where we want to display only the logged in user's profile.
 This user page would need a subscription in order to access the user data.
 In our final project, you can view all the publications in the [Publications.js](https://github.com/surf-connect/surf-connect/blob/master/app/imports/startup/server/Publications.js) file.